Haitian refugee crisis

-The Haitian refugee crisis, which began in 1991, saw the US Coast Guard collect Haitian refugees and take them to a refugee camp at Guantanamo Bay.
-They were fleeing by boat after Jean-Bertrand Aristide, the democratically elected president of Haiti, was overthrown and the military government was persecuting his followers.
-The first camp reached a maximum of 12,500 people.
-It was then reduced to 270 refugees who either had HIV or were related to someone who did.
-The reduction was the result of the US policy adopting a strict policy of repatriation for both those found at sea and most of those living in Guantanamo.
-The HIV+ refugees were quarantined in a section of the military base known as Camp Bulkeley and faced human rights violations.
-They were brought to the United States after US District Judge Sterling Johnson Jr. ruled the camp was an "HIV prison camp."
+The Haitian refugee crisis began in 1991 when tens of thousands of refugees from Haiti fled to the United States on boats and rafts after Jean-Bertrand Aristide, the democratically elected president of Haiti, was overthrown and the military government began persecuting and executing his followers.
+Those who were intercepted by the US Coast Guard were taken to a camp at Guantanamo Bay to await a "screening process".
+The camp quickly reached a maximum of 12,500 people.
+It was eventually reduced to 270 refugees - the result of the US policy adopting a strict policy of forced repatriation for both those intercepted at sea, while those who remained were those who either had HIV or were related to someone who did, and were kept at the camp while it was determined if they qualified for an HIV "waiver" to allow their entry into the US.
+The HIV+ refugees were quarantined in a section of the military base known as Camp Bulkeley, where they faced numerous human rights violations.
+In 1993, they were brought into the United States after US District Judge Sterling Johnson Jr. ruled the camp was an "HIV prison camp," that the conditions there were inhumane, and that keeping political refugees in indefinite detention violated their rights as asylum seekers.

 In 1994, Guantanamo was again used as a refugee camp.
-This time both Cubans and Haitians were detained.
-Roughly 50,000 refugees were held at the camp.
+This time both Haitians and Cuban refugees were detained there, numbering around 50,000.
 There were several important court cases and policies made that determined conditions and often location for the refugees.
-Haitians stopped being held at Guantanamo the mid-1990s.
-The number of Haitian asylum statuses granted varied throughout the use of the military base as a refugee camp.
+Haitians stopped being held at Guantanamo in the mid-1990s.
+The number of Haitians granted asylum status varied throughout the use of the military base as a refugee camp.
 It was as high 30% in the early 1990s and as low as 5% in 1994.
 Those who were repatriated were handed over to Haitian officials who made a file of them including photos and fingerprints labeling them to be Aristide supporters which was a dangerous title to have at the time.
 Guantanamo was chosen to be a refugee camp because it was in between the US and Haiti and also primarily existed outside the jurisdiction of US constitutional law.